 The Third Essential you should invest in is a good quality tripod.
-This will greatly assist your composition of landscapes, and should eliminate camera shake, especially if your are using telephoto or longer lenses.
+This will greatly assist your composition of landscapes, and should eliminate camera shake, especially if your are using telephoto or longer lenses, (or drinking!!).
 There are loads of makes and prices to suit every pocket and it is well worth a visit to a camera shop with the camera gear you will be using to discuss the options available and to shop around for prices.

 Tripods normally come in 2 parts, and you can mix and match to suit your needs.
 The first part of the tripod is the legs component, and each of the 3 legs are made from telescopic tubes, normally 3, but 4 or even 5 stage legs are available.
 Some of the legs have screw type clamps, while others have a clip type arrangement.
 The feet of some legs have rubberised feet to prevent damage to wooden floors etcetera, which can be adjusted to reveal metal spikes for rocky terrain.